 But one famous scene that subverted this trope came in Attack on Titan, when Eren went ahead and attacked the Warhammer Titan before she was finished with her transformation.

-Remember that scene from One Piece where the blind Fujitora asked Luffy why he kept shouting what he’s going to do or what his next move would be?
-The same goes for all anime characters who shout out their abilities’ names while executing them.
+Remember that scene from One Piece where the blind Fujitora asks Luffy why he keeps shouting what he's going to do or what his next move is going to be?
+The same goes for all anime characters who shout out their abilities' names while executing them!